AESTHETIC I

 In the first part of the course, key passages of Kant’s “Critique of Judgment” will be analyzed in order to address, from an historical perspective, categories and key concepts of western aesthetics such as aesthesis, aesthetics as both philosophy of art and theory of perception, taste, beauty, sublime, genius.
 The second part of the course will focus on the following issues and topics: the historical analysis of the origin of aesthetics developed by Pierre Bourdieu; Clifford Geertz’s interpretation of art as a cultural system; different theoretical positions on questions such as aesthetics as intercultural category, the relationship between aesthetics and anthropology, the notion of non-western aesthetics.

-9 - In order to pass the exam, students will be expected to analyze the topic of their paper by using (and comparing) the theoretical approaches addressed by EACH of the texts of the compulsory readings.
+In order to pass the exam, students will be expected to know, analyze and compare the theoretical approaches addressed by EACH of the texts of the compulsory readings.

 Assessment criteria: